 Optimizing your calendar for efficient meetings with a Prialto Virtual Assistant

-Now that you know how to set up an efficient virtual meeting, you might want to consider how you can optimize your whole calendar.
+Now that you've learned how to set up an effective virtual meeting, you might want to consider optimizing your entire calendar.

-You only have 24 hours in a day, 8 hours in a business day.
-Wasted meetings and overscheduled calendars mean you don’t have time for the productive work you need to do.
+You only have 24 hours in a day, and 8 hours are usually considered a standard workday.
+Wasted meetings and overscheduled calendars mean you don’t have enough time for the productive work you need to get done.

 That’s where a virtual assistant comes in.
 A virtual executive assistant will help you manage your time and optimize your calendar by: